Who Attends Short Programs?

 Course fees vary by course but you can expect to pay $600 to $1,100 per day or $1,050 to $5,600 per course.
 In general, course fees do not include meals or housing.
 Full payment is due immediately upon receipt of the email invoice.
 MIT Professional Education reserves the right to cancel a registrant's admission if payment is not received by two weeks after acceptance if no extension has been approved by Short Programs.

 A few courses offer a limited number of partial scholarships.
 These scholarships are primarily reserved for those in the academic community and are not meant for professionals working in industry.
 Scholarships will not cover travel or living expenses and full-fee scholarships are not available.
 Scholarships generally cover less than 25% of the course fee.
 Please note that a course application must be submitted before a scholarship request will be considered and that not all courses offer scholarships.
 Requests are limited to a single course and must be received within two business days of being accepted to a course.
 No scholarship requests will be accepted after April 30.
-Scholarship requests are submitted by using the Scholarship Request Form.
+Scholarship requests are submitted through this Self-Service Portal link.
 Tuition for a course will not be due until after you receive notification of our decision.
 All decisions on scholarship requests are final.

 - Group Discounts